dalesgit/dalesgit.github.io/relg101-f18/presentations/islam-introductory.md

 - His Name and his oneness
 - Try using a table format to organize the content

-**Islam** - Submission - Peace - A way of life

 ---

+**Islam** means

+Submission - Peace - A way of life

+---

 ## Divine Revelation<a id="orgheadline6"></a>

+- Quran: Revelation to Prophet
+- Hadith: sayings of the Prophet
+  - Sunnah is derived from Hadith
 - Sunnah: Prophetic Traditions
   - Sayings, actions or approvals of the Prophet Mohammad (pbuh: *Peace be upon him*)
-- Hadith: sayings of the Prophet
-  - Sunnah is derived from Hadith

 Note:
 **Sunnah** is the way of the Prophet (SAW).
 The way prophet (SAW) Acted, prayed, slept and coversed with people etc.